-Man who allegedly killed five-year-old girl arrested, riot cops brought in to control Alice Springs crowd | NT Independent
+Alleged killer of five-year-old girl arrested, riot breaks out in Alice Springs | NT Independent

-by | May 1, 2026 | Alice, Cops, News | 0 comments
+by | May 1, 2026 | Alice, Cops, News | 1 comment

-The man who allegedly abducted and murdered a five-year-old Alice Springs girl was arrested Thursday night after a five-day manhunt, NT Police confirmed, while riot police reportedly fired tear gas and rubber bullets at a crowd that assembled outside the hospital where Jefferson Lewis was taken.
+The man who allegedly abducted and murdered a five-year-old Alice Springs girl was arrested Thursday night after a five-day manhunt, NT Police confirmed, while police reportedly fired tear gas and rubber bullets at a crowd that assembled outside the hospital where Jefferson Lewis was taken.

 “A short time ago, the Northern Territory Police Force located and arrested Jefferson Lewis at a residence in Alice Springs,” a police statement issued at 10pm Thursday night said.